absence de règles sans grossesse

 Chronic illnesses: Poorly controlled diabetes or autoimmune diseases (lupus, scleroderma) disrupt the hormonal system through chronic inflammation or ovarian damage.

-Faced with these imbalances, tests such as FSH measurement (above 40 IU/L in ovarian insufficiency) or ultrasound help guide the diagnosis.
+When facing these imbalances, tests like FSH measurement (above 40 IU/L indicating ovarian insufficiency) or ultrasound help guide diagnosis.
 Treatments vary: progestins to protect the endometrium, metformin to improve insulin resistance, or dopamine agonists to reduce prolactin.
 Personalized follow-up is essential to prevent long-term complications.

 IV.
 Birth control and treatments: a direct impact on your period